-How Professional Development Training Can Make Your Business Stronger
+How Professional Training and Development Can Make Your Business Stronger

-Professional development training programs offered to existing employees can help boost engagement, aid in retention, and encourage a culture where the adoption of new skills and ways of problem-solving is highly valued.
-From a productivity standpoint, continuing education can also help your staff remain curious, motivated, and interested to remain valuable contributors in your organization.
+Professional development programs for employees can help boost engagement, aid in retention, and encourage a workplace culture where employee satisfaction and adoption of new skills and ways of problem-solving is highly valued.
+From a productivity standpoint, continuing education can also help your staff remain curious, motivated to serve as valuable contributors to your organization.

 Consider what subject matter is in demand.
 The unique makeup of your workforce should shape the content in your professional development training.
 In some roles, employees may be required to complete continuing education to remain credentialed and licensed.
-Your courses may not replace mandatory continuing education entirely, but it should at least complement the information deemed pertinent by each unique profession.
+Your courses should at least complement pertinent information within each unique profession.
 Professional development training can also address objectives like:

 - Refreshing employees' memory and awareness of skills they possess but don't use often.